 So why painkillers are not the solution!
 The answer is that painkillers do not address the underlying cause.
 Pain killers will only hide the pain, but will do nothing about the cause, and this is why most headaches are recurrent.
 Try to close the door when the fire alarm goes off, so that you are not annoyed by that loud siren.

 And guess what?
 Lastly but not least, it has been discovered that long term painkillers use is the major cause of a fairly common type of headache, the rebound headache.
 Solution?
-Stop taking pain killers and address the cause of the problem.
+Seek therapy that addresses the cause of the problem.